Skip to main content

 New Vertical Triangle Paintings, Konrad Fischer Galerie, Berlin

-alan charlton, walter storms galerie, Munich
+alan charlton, walter storms galerie, Munich, Germany

 2015

-Triangle Paintings, Galerie Tschudi, Zuoz
+Triangle Paintings, Galerie Tschudi, Zuoz, Switzerland

 Triangle Paintings, Gallery Shilla, Daegu, Korea

-Crosses and Triangles, Galería Miguel Marcos, Barcelona
+Crosses and Triangles, Galería Miguel Marcos, Barcelona, Spain

-Slewe Galerie, Amsterdam
+Slewe Galerie, Amsterdam, Netherlands

 Konrad Fischer Galerie, Düsseldorf